-Whether it is because your parent has asked for help with buying a funeral plan; you are acting on the advice of social services as your parent is about to move into a care home or you have taken control of their finances and looking to get things in order, you want to know that the funeral plan you choose provides the right level of service and support at the best price, so knowing what to look out for is important.
+Your parent may have asked you to help them buy a funeral plan; you may be acting on the advice of social services as your parent is moving into a care home, or you may have taken control of your parent's finances and looking to get things in order.
+Whatever your reason, the funeral plan you choose for your parents needs to provide the right level of service and support at the right price, so there are the kind of things to look out for.

-Typically funeral plan providers offer 3 levels of cover, a simple, standard and superior plan.
+Typically, funeral plan providers offer 4 levels of cover, a limited, simple, standard, midrange and superior plan.
 In very simple terms, here is how they compare and a rough guide on pricing:

-• A simple funeral plan includes funeral director’s services with a simple coffin and an allowance for third party costs – priced at around £3,100 to £3,200.
+- A standard funeral plan includes funeral director’s services with a simple coffin and an allowance for third party costs – priced at around £3,100 to £4,300.

-• A standard funeral plan includes funeral director’s services with a better quality coffin, an allowance for third party costs and one limousine for the family – priced at around £3,500 to £3,600.
+- A midrange funeral plan includes funeral director’s services with a better quality coffin, an allowance for third party costs and one limousine for the family – priced at around £3,700 to £4,300.

 Third party costs

-As well as the funeral directors costs and services, there are also third party costs, also known as disbursements to think about, which include cremation or burial fees and the minister and doctors charges, averaging around £850.
-Most plan providers include an allowance of around £1,000 to £1,100 which increases in line with RPI to cover these costs but it all depends on where your parent lives as this does vary by region.
+As well as the funeral director’s costs and services, funeral costs also include third party charges, also known as disbursements.
+These include cremation or burial fees and the minister and doctor’s charges.
+Most funeral plan providers include an allowance of around £1,000 to £1,100, which increases in line with RPI to help pay for these costs but this will ultimately depend on where your parents lives as it varies by region.

-• Instalments – Choose between 12, 36, 60, 120 months.
-With most providers anything over 12 months will incur addition administration fees.
+- Instalments – You can choose between 12, 36, 60, 120 months.
+Any term over 12 months will usually incur additional administration fees and some providers require all instalments to be paid by a certain age, typically 80 or 85.
 The funeral services will be provided once all instalments have been paid.

-• Fixed monthly payments – You choose a lower monthly premium from around £23 a month which is based on your parents age and is payable for life or until their 90th birthday.
-The money is paid into a whole of life insurance plan and your parent’s funeral services are fully covered after an initial period of between 6 months and 2 years, depending on the plan provider.
+- Fixed monthly payments – You can choose a pay monthly funeral plan starting from around £23 a month depending on your parent’s age.
+This premium is payable every month for life or until your parent’s 90th birthday.
+The money is paid into a whole of life insurance plan and your parent’s funeral services are fully covered after an initial period of between 1 to 2 years, depending on the plan provider you choose.

-If you prefer to handle everything yourself on behalf of your parent, you can choose to put the plan in their name but have all the documentation sent to you.
+If you prefer to handle everything yourself on behalf of your parent, you can choose to put the funeral plan in your parent’s name but have all the documentation sent to you.
 Just complete the relevant section in the application form and all future correspondence will go through you.

-If you are looking to help both parents, you can either choose to buy two funeral plans or alternatively buy a joint funeral plan.
+If you are looking considering funeral cover forto help both parents, you can either choose to buy two funeral plans or alternatively buy a joint funeral plan.

-A joint funeral plan is a single plan that is placed in both your parents’ names and covers the services of the first person to die.
-Funds will need to be put in place to provide for the death of the surviving parent, but as many people feel comfortable that funds will be available from the sole survivor's estate, a joint funeral plan can be a cost effective option.
+A joint funeral plan is a single plan that is placed in both your parents’ names and covers the funeral services for one person -. either the first or second death - whichever the plan holder prefers.
+So you just need to be aware you (or your parents) will need to have sufficient funds to pay for the surviving parent.
+If you feel comfortable that funds will be available from the surviving parent’s estate, a joint funeral plan may be a cost-effective option.
 Keep in mind though that it can take time to resolve a deceased's estate and therefore funeral costs may initially need to be paid from another source.